-The origin of the coordinate system (0, 0, 0) is at the intersection of the optical axis with the front face of the camera.
-Saturated pixels transform to the value (0, 0, 0) (saturation is explained below in section 9.3).
+The origin of the coordinate system (0,0,0) is at the intersection of the optical axis with the front face of the camera.
+Saturated pixels transform to the value (0,0,0) (saturation is explained below in section 9.3).
 More information about the visualization of the camera outputs are given in chapter 13 (software) and the software interfacing is described chapter 11 (API description)

 The coordinate system used by the camera is not the same as usually used in the literature on perspective camera projection models.
-These systems lie in the center of lens (about 11 mm from the front plate into the housing) and the x and y are rotated around z positively about $\pi/2$.
-If you want to retrieve the exact system for your camera including all projective camera parameters then contact mailto: support@mesa-imaging.ch.
-A program that outputs these parameters for a specific camera is available.
+These systems lie in the center of lens (about 11 mm from the front plate into the housing) and the x and y are rotated around z positively about $\pi/2$ .
+If you want to retrieve the exact system for your camera including all projective camera parameters then you can use the code snippet presented in our forum at http://forum.mesa-imaging.ch/viewtopic.php? f=33%t=169 or contact mailto: support@mesa-imaging.ch